 I have to start by reading you a short section of Philip Eyres’ letter to me of 16th January 2012, written just a few months before his death: “On the subject of bombing during the last war, I always felt moral repulsion of the way that civilians in Japan and Germany were targeted and the fact that this was largely concealed from public knowledge… While “Bomber” Harris is generally assumed to be the architect of the attempt to win the war by killing civilians, Churchill must take the blame.”

 This is an unpopular view even 50 years after the death of Winston Churchill.
-He is now the central figure in the mythical WWII in British minds and hearts, at once super-human and super-British, his weaknesses (for example, his well-documented white suprematism) are still rarely discussed, and then usually only superficially.
-The reason for this is the key part that he plays in the mythical WWII and in the larger myth of British history the purpose of which is to create a patriotic sense of national identity.
+He is now the central figure in the mythical WWII in British minds and hearts, at once super-human and super-British, his weaknesses (for example, his well-documented white supremacism) are still rarely discussed, and then usually only superficially.
+The reason for this is the key part that he plays in the mythical WWII, the purpose of which is to create a patriotic sense of national identity.
 That’s another subject though, that this blog posting can only touch upon.
 Let me give you a few quotes from Winston Churchill from 1940-41 that show how early he had set his mind upon the so-called “Area Bombing” (i.e. carpet bombing of residential urban areas) campaign against German civilian targets that began in 1942 and reach its climax during the spring of 1945.

 “We will make Germany a desert, yes a desert!”